damigreen/greenm-coin-api/README.md

 ## Description

 A banking application that allows you easily send and receive funds at the tap of your fingers.
+You can register on the app by providing your email and and a secure passsword.
+Provide your phone number for your account and register on the portal.

+These project is implemented useing react js for the front-end and express js on the backend.
+It also make use of mongoDB atlas for database management were a list of the app users and transactions is stored

+User authentication is required to send and receive funds as it requires you to sign up to perform transactions on the dashboard.
+Likwise, it provides a clean interface for performing transactions.

+Users can also check their transacion history on the application interface and sign off whenever they are through with their transactions.
+It has a full responsive layout optimised for mobile, tablet and desktop view.

 These project was developed by Damilola Faseun for the Veegil full stack developer internship test.

 ## Features